Beijing International Studies University: 2003–present

 and Chinese as a foreign language for international students.

 It is one of the first authorized HSK test centers based in Beijing, and has been recognized as one of Beijing's best universities for Chinese study.

+In 2003, BISU established their school colors and visual identity; this was updated in 2009.

 In 2013, the university engaged in a major academic restructuring within its Business and Economics disciplines.
 In July, the former School of Tourism Management was dissolved, with Departments of Tourism Management and Hotel Management promoted to independent Schools, Departments of Marketing and Financial Management combined to form the School of International Business, and the Department of Event Management merged into the School of Economics and Trade.

 The move was part of the Twelfth Five-Year Plan of the university, intending to endorse greater academic autonomy, take advantage of its heritage in tourism-related subjects and thus to effectively position itself in respond to the changes in the marketplace.